 By Better Worlds, Brighter Futures

 While the style and tone of this piece can seem outdated, the content, and Kropotkin’s work generally, is correct based on current scientific understanding.
 What Kropotkin characterizes as “evolution and revolution” can be seen as an early exposition of the theory of punctuated equilibrium.
 Whether these processes are the same in both natural and social evolution is more contentious.
-Nevertheless, the essence of his views continues on within anarchist communism and fellow travelling philosophies such as social ecology and Marxist- and other humanisms.
+Nevertheless, the essence of Kropotkin’s views continue on within anarchist-communism and fellow travelling philosophies such as social ecology, and Marxist- and other humanisms.
 Indeed, the chosen quotes in this article put Kropotkin in the company of contemporary thinkers such as Murray Bookchin and Erich Fromm.

 While Kropotkin and many other anarchists at the time emphasized the analytical, mathematical, and scientific approach to both natural and social sciences, Kropotkin’s thought was nuanced and complex, and can lend itself to a dialectical understanding and interpretation (which is the orientation of Better Worlds, Brighter Futures).

 Links to appropriate Wikipedia articles have been embedded to provide context and explanation for names and more obscure references.
 This is to fulfill our mission to educate and give appropriate context without the need for excessive navigation and searching by the reader.

 Lastly, Better Worlds, Brighter Futures strives to foster discussion and action both online and off.
 For those interested in further discussion of this text, the Hypothesis annotation plugin has been enabled, allowing readers to highlight and annotate text, reply to, and discuss annotations.
 Or get in touch!
 Let us build a community!

 Monthly Magazine Devoted to Social Science and Literature